perandersson/OOGL/README.md

 // Release OOGL
 device->Release();
 ```

+Resources are automatically shared between contexts.
+Client locks and fences are used internally to verify the data integrity for the shared resources.

 IPGLDevice keeps track on which thread you are inside at the moment and returns a unqiue IPGLDeviceContext for each thread.
 This also means that you are not allowed to save a pointer to the context unless you are sure that you're always inside the same thread.